The Difference Between a Knowledge Base and a Knowledge Path

 Why Teams Default to Knowledge Bases

 Building a knowledge base is straightforward: write a doc, put it somewhere, link it.
-Each doc stands alone.
-Building a knowledge path requires thinking about relationships between docs — which depends on which, what can be read in parallel, what requires prior understanding.
-These are harder questions that require someone to hold the whole knowledge structure in mind.
+Each doc stands alone — you can write it without thinking about anything else.
+Building a knowledge path requires thinking about relationships between docs, which depends on which, what can be read in parallel, what requires prior understanding.
+These are harder questions that require someone to hold the whole structure in mind.

 Teams default to the knowledge base because it scales with low coordination cost.
-The cost of that default shows up later: in onboarding friction, in repeated questions to senior staff, in knowledge that exists in the documentation but not in the heads of the people who need it.
+The cost of that default shows up later: in onboarding friction, in repeated questions to senior staff, in knowledge that exists in the documentation but hasn't made it into the heads of the people who need it.
+That last gap is the one that matters.
+A knowledge base stores knowledge.
+A knowledge path moves it.

 What This Means in Practice